gnzlbg/static_vector/README.md

 2. The resulting vector would be two words too big.
 The capacity of `inline_vector` is part of its type and does not need to be stored.
-The custom allocator stores the elements internally, storing a `data` pointer inside vector is unneccesary since a pointer to the first element can be obtained for free.
+The custom allocator stores the elements internally, storing a `data` pointer inside vector is unnecessary since a pointer to the first element can be obtained for free.

 ## Can we reuse `small_vector`?